elotroalex/chiens/_texts/translation.md

 - {:.sp} The Reciter.

-- {:.pr} When night fell on the large islands of spit they became sumptuary notices on the footpath.
+- {:.pr} When night fell on the large islands of spit they became sumptuary laws on the footpath.

 ---